-Before I relocated to the boondocks, I lived in a very metropolitan area.
-I was lucky: I had 1/10th of an acre.
-I did everything I could come up with to make my little house as sustainable as possible should the poop hit the oscillating device before I could get out.
+I’ve lived in the boondocks and I lived in very metropolitan areas.
+In every place I lived, I did everything I could come up with to make my home as sustainable as possible should the poop hit the oscillating device before I could get out.
 A disaster in the city IS survivable.

-I planted every inch of the backyard (and some of the front) and grew enough food that the home-canned and frozen produce lasted until Christmas.
-I stockpiled groceries.
+I have planted every inch of the backyard (and some of the front) and grown enough food that the home-canned and frozen produce lasted until Christmas.
+I’ve grown food on patios in pots.
+I’ve sprouted microgreens.
+I’ve stockpiled groceries.
 I had plywood cut and pre-drilled to cover each window of the house.
-I had printed official looking quarantine signs to hang on the door of my house as a deterrent should the city fall into civil unrest.
-I put together a little outdoor fireplace in the backyard behind my fence.
+I figured out ways to cook outside.
 I got a big dog.
-I collected rainwater from downspouts at each corner of the house.
-I purchased an antique oil heater in good working order, and stockpiled heating oil.
+I collected rainwater.
+I purchased an antique oil heater in good working order and stockpiled heating oil.
 I had enough seeds to plant for the next 4 years.
 I located nearby sources of water, wood, and nuts.
 I got a wagon for hauling stuff if the transportation system was down.